British Home Championship: Overview

 The first international association football match, between Scotland and England, took place in November 1872.
 Following that contest, a schedule of international matches between the four home nations gradually developed, the games taking place between January and April of each year.
 In 1884, for the first time, all six possible matches were played.
-This schedule (the climax usually being the England v Scotland fixture, the outcome of which was often pivotal in determining the champion) continued without interruption until the First World War.
+This schedule (the climax usually being the England v Scotland fixture) continued without interruption until the First World War.